Effect-TS/io/docs/modules/Queue.ts.md

    * elements to be added to the queue.
    */
   size(): Effect.Effect<never, never, number>

   /**
+   * Retrieves the size of the queue, which is equal to the number of elements
+   * in the queue.
+This may be negative if fibers are suspended waiting for
+   * elements to be added to the queue.
+Returns None if shutdown has been called */ unsafeSize(): Option.Option<number>

+  /**
    * Returns `true` if the `Queue` contains at least one element, `false`